Tamarama

 What is the weighted average housing cost based on tenure mix in the suburb of Tamarama?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $2,787.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $2,787.
 This accounts for outright owners paying no housing costs, mortgage holders paying $4,109/month, and renters paying $3,680/month.

 How affordable is housing in the suburb of Tamarama relative to local incomes?